mendix/docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 ### March 7, 2024

-#### Bug fixes
+#### Bug Fixes

-* We corrected rendering of the metrics graphs:
+* We corrected some rendering issues in the **Metrics** graphs:
      * When there were some missing data points, all the existing data points used to shift to the left of the graph.
-Now all teh data points are displayed where they are supposed to be.
+Now all the data points display where they are supposed to.
-    * Scale of the graphs used to change when there are missing data points.
-That is fixed now.
+     * The scale of the graphs used to change when there were missing data points.
+The scale is fixed now.

 #### Improvements

-* We added a link to the multi-factor authentication dialog so that it can be reset when needed
+* We added a link to the multi-factor authentication dialog so that it can be reset when needed.

 ### February 29, 2024